-Mohammed is the first child of Prince Salman bin Abdulaziz and his third wife, Fahda bint Falah Al Hithlain.
+Mohammed is the first child of King Salman bin Abdulaziz and his third wife, Fahda bint Falah Al Hithlain.
 After obtaining a law degree from King Saud University, he became an advisor to his father in 2009.
 He was appointed deputy crown prince and defense minister after his father became king in 2015, then promoted to crown prince in 2017.
 Mohammed succeeded his father as prime minister in 2022.

-Since his appointment as crown prince in 2017, Mohammed has introduced a series of social and economic reforms; these include curtailing the influence of the Wahhabi religious establishment by restricting the powers of the religious police and improving women's rights, removing the ban on female drivers in 2018 and weakening the male-guardianship system in 2019.
-His Saudi Vision 2030 program aims to reduce the Saudi economy's reliance on oil through investment in other sectors, such as technology and tourism, which has contributed to greater diversification of the economy;[2] however, the country remains heavily reliant on oil.[3]
+Since his appointment as crown prince in 2017, Mohammed has introduced a series of social and economic reforms; these include curtailing the influence of the Wahhabi religious establishment by restricting the powers of the religious police and improving women's rights, removing the ban on female drivers in 2018, and weakening the male-guardianship system in 2019.
+His Saudi Vision 2030 program aims to reduce Saudi economy's reliance on oil through investment in other sectors such as technology and tourism, which has contributed to greater diversification of the economy;[5] however, the country remains heavily reliant on oil.[6]

-Under Mohammed, Saudi Arabia has pursued an "aggressive"[1] foreign policy aimed at increasing the country's regional and international influence and attracting greater foreign investment.[4]
-The Kingdom has coordinated energy policy with Russia, strengthened its relations with China, and expanded diplomatic and commercial relations with emerging economies and regional powers in Africa, South America, and Asia.[4]
+Under Mohammed, Saudi Arabia has pursued an "aggressive"[1] foreign policy aimed at increasing the country's regional and international influence and attracting greater foreign investment.[7]
+The Kingdom has coordinated energy policy with Russia, strengthened its relations with China, and expanded diplomatic and commercial relations with emerging economies and regional powers in Africa, South America, and Asia.[7]
 Mohammed was the architect of the Saudi-led intervention in Yemen and was involved in the escalation of the Qatar diplomatic crisis, as well as a 2018 diplomatic dispute with Canada.
+Amid the Israel-Hamas war, according to reporting by The Atlantic, Mohammed reportedly told U.S. Secretary of State Antony Blinken in January 2024 that he was still open to Saudi normalization with Israel, adding, "Do I care personally about the Palestinian issue?
+I don’t, but my people do."[8][9]

 After graduating from university, Mohammed spent several years in the private sector before becoming an aide to his father.
-He worked as a consultant for the Experts Commission, working for the Saudi Cabinet.[11]
-On 15 December 2009, at the age of 24, he entered politics as a special advisor to his father when the latter was the governor of Riyadh Province.[12]
-At this time Mohammed began to switch from one position to another, such as secretary-general of the Riyadh Competitive Council, special advisor to the chairman of the board for the King Abdulaziz Foundation for Research and Archives, and a member of the board of trustees for Albir Society in the Riyadh region.[13]
+He worked as a consultant for the Experts Commission, working for the Saudi Cabinet.[16]
+On 15 December 2009, at the age of 24, he entered politics as a special advisor to his father when the latter was the governor of Riyadh Province.[17]
+At this time Mohammed began to move from one position to another, such as secretary-general of the Riyadh Competitive Council, special advisor to the chairman of the board for the King Abdulaziz Foundation for Research and Archives, and a member of the board of trustees for Albir Society in the Riyadh region.[18]
 In October 2011, Crown Prince Sultan bin Abdulaziz died.
 Prince Salman began his ascent to power by becoming second deputy prime minister and minister of defence.
-He made Mohammed his private advisor.[14]
+He made Mohammed his private advisor.[19]

 Chief of the Court